Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 How to use the Socratic Method video – YouTube

-Why people (but particularly leaders) need to ask good questions
+Why people (especially leaders) need to use the Socratic Method and ask good questions

 That is because success is not just winning the prize or beating the competition.
 That is short term.
 Real leadership success is taking people with you, involving them in the journey and creating a future that is better for everyone.
 As a leader, you might have a fabulous vision of that better future but if you want to get there you need to take people with you.

-Whoever you are, leader or not, you should want to embrace the diversity of thought others bring in order to learn, as well as to achieve your life goals.
+Whoever you are, whether in a leadership role or not, you should want to embrace the diversity of thought others bring in order to learn, as well as to achieve your life goals.
 You will also want to unblock any negativity in relationships that you have.
-This means you need to develop an understanding and apply empathy.
+This means you need to develop an understanding and apply empathy and emotional intelligence.
 Remember:

 “Be kind, for everyone you meet is fighting a hard battle.”